Top

 Our core activities dictate what we do on a day to day basis.
 However, we frequently apply for additional funding to carry out specific project work.
 Here is a flavour of what we are currently working on.

-Mournelive showcases the work of the Mourne Heritage Trust.
-The Trust formed in 1997 to meet an identified need for locally based, strategic management of the Mourne area.
-It is an independent limited company as well as a registered charity and their work focuses on protecting and enhancing this special place.
+Mournelive showcases the work of the Mourne Heritage Trust, established in 1997 to manage the Mourne AONB.
+As an independent limited company and registered charity, the Trust is committed to protecting and enhancing this special place.

-Situated in the south east corner of Northern Ireland, the AONB stretches across 570 square kms (57,000 hectares).
-Specifically, it includes the Mourne mountains, a beautiful coastline, and the ancient uplands of Slieve Croob.
-The beauty of the landscape lies in its diversity.
-It also features lakes, reservoirs, drumlins, farmland and beaches as well as sand dunes.
+Located in the southeast corner of Northern Ireland, the AONB covers 570 square kilometres (57,000 hectares).
+It encompasses the Mourne Mountains, a stunning coastline, and the ancient uplands of Slieve Croob.
+The landscape’s beauty is defined by its diversity, featuring lakes, reservoirs, drumlins, farmland, beaches, and sand dunes.

 The Trust’s mission is: